anonymouscvprvlmath/VLMath/README.md

 ## Contents

+- `Config/` - Accelerate Config used for training
 - `Datasets/` — Data used for training and evaluation
-- `Library/` — Core scripts for training and evaluation
+- `Library/` — Core scripts for training
+- `DatasetGeneration/` - Scripts and prompts used for creating datasets
-- `results/` — Benchmark results, training logs, and analysis outputs
+- `results/` — Benchmark results and token analysis outputs

 ---